 Following are the types of Mainland Companies formed and recognized in

 Prior to taking a decision, here is the pertinent question for any business owner: What is the difference between mainland and free zone companies?
 What are the pros and cons while deciding on a suitable business structure in the UAE?

 |Mainland Company Formation||Free Zone Company Formation|

-|Business activities are limited to the ones permissible and registered within the same free zone.
+|Free zone Business Setup activities are limited to the ones permissible and registered within the same free zone.
 A local agent, individual or company, is mandatory to engage in any business out of the Free Zone, inside or outside the UAE.|

 When engaging with government classified clients, you should refer to the mainland’s jurisdiction

-|Within UAE, you will be able to deal directly with clients registered among the same free zone|
+|Within the UAE, you will be able to deal directly with clients registered in the same free zone.|

-You’ll be eligible for an E-quota (electronic quota), issued by Ministry of Labor, showing your visas entitlement, that can be increased if needed, not limited to the office space being owned or leased in the mainland
+You will be eligible for an E-quota (electronic quota), issued by the Ministry of Human Resources and Emiratization, showing your visa entitlement.
+This can be increased if needed and is subject to the discretion of the deciding authority.

-|Number of visas depend on the office space, owned or leased in the free zone.
-Smart office package offer up to 6 visas, depending on the license and the free zone.
-A physical office or warehouse has to be leased out of the free zone to avail of more visas|
+|The number of visas depends on the office space, owned or leased in the free zone.
+Smart office packages offer up to 6 visas, depending on the license and the free zone.
+A physical office or warehouse has to be leased out of the free zone to avail of more visas.|

-|You’ll be saving on initial costs of registration as license fees are lower, besides no physical office is required.
-Free zone Authorities allow the licensees to use Flexi Desks/Smart offices, common business center desks for limited hours per week|
+|You will be saving on initial costs of registration as license fees are lower, besides no physical office is required.
+Free zone authorities allow the licensees to use Flexi desks/smart offices, or common business center desks for limited hours per week.|

-|You’ll have full ownership of your company.|
+|Full ownership of your company.|